holepunchto/pear-docs/reference/pear/api.md

 ### `const pipe = Pear.worker.run(link <String>, args <Array<String>>)`

 Runs a Pear Worker by spawning a Pear Terminal Application process from the specified `link` parameter.
-The Worker uses the flags of the parent application but any application arguments must be passed using the `args` parameter.
-The `args` parameter sets `Pear.config.args` and returns a pipe (a [`streamx`](https://github.com/mafintosh/streamx) `Duplex` stream) for Worker communication.
+The Worker uses the flags of the parent application but any application arguments must be passed using the `args` parameter, the `args` parameter also sets `Pear.config.args`.
+Returns a pipe (a [`streamx`](https://github.com/mafintosh/streamx) `Duplex` stream) for Worker communication.

 ### `const pipe = Pear.worker.pipe()`